3-Chloromethcathinone: Availability

 3-CMC has been available in Europe since 2014.
 According to the European Monitoring Centre for Drugs and Drug Addiction (EMCDDA) it has been detected in 25 European countries with the majority of drug seizures in Poland and the largest quantities in the Netherlands.
 The amount of 3-CMC seized in Europe has increased yearly from 2014 to 2021 indicating an increase in production and availability.
 Large seizures of 3-CMC by customs are reported to originate from India.

 Adverse effects

 There are limited amounts of research available on the effects of 3-CMC.
 The effects are likely comparable to those of other cathinones of which it is known exposure can result in symptoms such as tachycardia, hypertension, and episodes of psychosis.
 Users also report other side effects including an increase in body temperature, sweating, anxiety, and dry mouth.

 Toxicity

 Information on the toxicity of 3-CMC is scarce, with only exploratory cytotoxicity studies conducted.

+Main concerns regarding toxicity of this compound origin in analogies to chloro-amphetamines (para-chloroamphetamine) which have confirmed neurotoxic effects.
+B-keto substitution in Cathinones completely alters their metabolism in comparison with amphetamines, rendering such analogies pointless.
+Recent study investigating toxicity of various chlorinated cathinones on SH-SY5Y human neuroblastoma cells showed LC50 (lower value indicating higher toxicity) of 2.1 mM for 4-MMC, 2.3 mM for 3-CMC and 1 mM for bupropion in study referred to as 3-Cl-TBC.
+To put that into perspective, similar studies show LC50 for 4-CA sitting around 0.5mM.

 Between November 2019 and June 2021, the EMCDDA reported ten deaths linked to 3-CMC exposure in Poland (7 cases) and Sweden (3 cases).
 Other substances were found in six cases, with alcohol being the only additional substance in two cases.
 Causes of death included multi-organ trauma caused by a traffic accident, toxic effects of 3-CMC, and intoxication with various substances.
 Details such as dosage and administration routes are lacking.